Private Equity • Value Creation • Portfolio Operations

 Operating model Why the fit is strong What portfolio leaders can see What value can be unlocked

-Multi-site healthcare Clinic or site autonomy with central finance Requests, approvals, and vendor patterns across locations Control without forcing immediate centralization
+Multi-site healthcare Clinic or site autonomy with central finance Requests, approvals, expenses, and vendor patterns across locations Control without forcing immediate centralization

 Addressing friction